dracidoupe/graveyard/README.md

 Developer's documentation is [at Read the Docs](https://ddcz.readthedocs.io/en/latest/).

-Production will be running at http://nove.dracidoupe.cz/
+Production is running at http://nove.dracidoupe.cz/

 ## Contributions